tdantas/cli_sendmail/README.md

 Lists
 --------------------
-With .emailrc you can create lists of emails
+With .emailrc you can predefine lists of emails

 ~/.emailrc